Clean Water Damage Response in Layton, Utah

 Common sources we encounter in Davis County include:

-Appliance Failures: Malfunctioning dishwashers, refrigerator ice maker lines, or washing machines.
+- Appliance Failures: Malfunctioning dishwashers, refrigerator ice maker line failures, or washing machines.

-Rainwater Intrusion: Rainwater that hasn’t yet contacted contaminated soil or roofing materials.
+- Rainwater Intrusion: Rainwater entering through an attic leak or roof intrusion that hasn’t yet contacted contaminated soil or roofing materials.

 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) classifies this as Category 1.
 This classification is our starting point for determining the correct restoration protocol under the IICRC S500 standard.